wttat/af2-batch-cdk/README.md

 * Better authentication mechanism.
 * Auto check p4.
 * Use Code pipeline to update images.
-* The S3N when job successed changed to Eventbridge.
 * Use secondary index in Dynamodb to reverse the id by the job id.
 * Frontend pages.